Skip to main content

 Catamount Singers Ensemble

-Immersed in state-of-the-art facilities, students gain real-world experience while studying one-on-one with faculty from a range of professional backgrounds.
+Immersed in state-of-the-art facilities, commercial music students gain real-world experience in music and audio production while refining performance skills in one-on-one lessons with faculty from a range of professional backgrounds.

-Whether you're looking for a career in musical performance or music production, you'll gain the skillsets necessary to be competitive in today’s music industry.
+Whether you're looking for a career in musical performance or music production, you'll gain the knowledge and skills necessary to be competitive in today’s rapidly evolving music industry.

 Areas of Study